 WMed strives to cultivate a healthy and diverse community that recognizes the value of each individual and helps foster safety, civility, and respect for all people.
-The institutional policy Sexual and Gender-Based Harassment and Violence, Intimate Partner Violence, and Stalking prohibits sexual or genderbased, harassment and violence, intimate partner violence, and stalking by any member of the WMed community.
+The institutional policy Sexual and Gender-

+Based Harassment and Violence, Intimate Partner Violence, and Stalking prohibits sexual or gender-based, harassment and violence, intimate partner violence, and stalking by any member of the WMed community.
 This policy also outlines the procedures followed when one of these crimes is reported.

-Prevention, Education, and Awareness Programs

-WMed is committed to the prevention of sexual and gender-based harassment and violence, intimate partner violence, and stalking through education and awareness programs.
+Prevention, Education, and Awareness Programs WMed is committed to the prevention of sexual and gender-based harassment and violence, intimate partner violence, and stalking through education and awareness programs.
 Throughout the year, WMed offers educational programs to promote awareness of sexual and gender-based harassment and violence, intimate partner violence, and stalking.
 The WMed Title IX Coordinator oversees the education and prevention calendar and tailors programming to campus needs and climate.

-Prevention programs include an overview of institutional policies and procedures, relevant definitions, including prohibited conduct, discussion of the impact of alcohol and drug use, effective consent, safe and positive options for bystander intervention, and information about risk reduction.
-All educational programs include a review of the resources and reporting options available
+Prevention programs include an overview of institutional policies and procedures, relevant definitions, including prohibited conduct, the impact of alcohol and drug use, effective consent, safe and positive options for bystander intervention, and information about risk reduction.
+Educational programs include a review of the resources and reporting options available.
+Information is also available on the WMed website at http://med.wmich.edu/title-ix.